We Performed an Informal Poll to Understand Some of the Typical For Sale By Owner Mistakes’

 For this blog post, we use customer feedback to provide readers with a list of the 8 Most Common FSBO Mistakes.
 Below we list solutions for avoiding those typical FSBO mistakes.

-8 Most Common FSBO Mistakes
+8 Most Common For Sale By Owner Mistakes

 This seems simple, right?
 For instance, most people immediately can communicate the make and model of their car.
 But homes, less so.
 Most stick-built homes have no make and model, in this sense.
 But manufactured and modular homes do.
 If you don’t already know who made your home, and the name or number of the particular model, do some investigating.
 The make and model will be listed on the title, if you’ve located it.
 If you’re still working on that, take a walk around the home.
-Most often, a manufacturer’s plate will be on the short, tow-hitch side of a manufactured home.
+Most often, a manufacturer’s data plate will be on the short, tow-hitch side of a manufactured home.
 That plate will provide a VIN number that helps you track back info on the home, by calling the state of manufacture.
 Also, there may be a branded manufacturer’s plate that offers the name in insignia, if not the model as well.

 The added caveat here is that manufactured home buyers get more savvy all the time.
 Many of the people looking at a FSBO home do have a brand preference, and the seller can gain credit and trust for immediately being able to say, “This is a 1997 Fleetwood”.
 For instance.

 For the VIN, understand each section of the home will have its own VIN.
 So, you’ll want to be on the lookout for a VIN associated with each section if you live in a multi-section home.
 They two will be similar, but not the same.